Hardship and Happiness: Bashubba & Bibi

 - Bashubba and Bibi shared their experience

-Bashubba and her daughter Bibi are members of the Gurung tribe in Nepal.
-As Bashubba’s husband was once a Gurkha soldier stationed in Hong Kong, they were eligible to obtain Hong Kong Identity Cards and resettle there before the end of British rule in 1997.
+Bashubba and her daughter Bibi are members of the Gurung tribe from Nepal.
+As Bashubba’s husband was once a Gurkha soldier stationed in Hong Kong, they were eligible to obtain Hong Kong Identity Cards and resettle here before the end of British rule in 1997.

 “We want to thank Christian Action for supporting us.
 Our life is getting better, and we really like Hong Kong.”
 As the saying goes, after the rain, the sun will shine.
-And Bashubba, who is a serious person, finally showed a big smile on her face.
+And Bashubba, who is a serious person, now finally shows a big smile on her face.